-The gastrocnemius muscle is a complex muscle that is fundamental for walking and posture.
+The gastrocnemius muscle is a complex muscle that is fundamentally involved in walking and posture.
 It affects the entire lower limb and the movement of the hip and the lumbar area.
-It is a muscular district called to work during daily and sports activities and to maintain the orthostatism.
-This article reviews the anatomical and functional information of the gastrocnemius muscle, its embryological derivation.
+It is a muscular district called to work during daily and sports activities and maintain orthostatism.
+This article reviews the anatomical and functional information of the gastrocnemius muscle and its embryological derivation.
 This review will also illustrate the vascular and lymphatic network and the innervating nerve branch.
 The text describes the concept of fascial continuum, which explains the influence of a muscular district compared to those bordering and distant.

 It highlights the anatomical variants such as gastrocnemius tertius or quadriceps gastrocnemius.
-The text describes some pathological conditions and some surgical approaches related to gastrocnemius and the instrumental and palpatory clinical evaluation of the muscle.
+The text describes some pathological conditions and surgical approaches related to gastrocnemius and the muscle's instrumental and palpatory clinical evaluation.
 The paper concludes by describing conservative approaches in cases of calf dysfunction, such as physiotherapy and osteopathy.

-The important reflection that emerges from the text is that a contractile district relates to the body system, and it is limiting to consider a muscle only as an anatomical segment.
+The important reflection from the text is that a contractile district relates to the body system, and it is limiting to consider a muscle only as an anatomical segment.

 Structure and Function

 The muscle of the triceps surae is part of the muscles of the posterior area of the leg.
-It comprises 3 heads, 2 of which superficial, the medial head and the lateral head, which form the gastrocnemius muscle, and a deeper muscle, the soleus muscle, and in a small percentage, the plantaris muscle.
+It is comprised of three heads, two of which are superficial; the medial head and the lateral head, which form the gastrocnemius muscle, and a deeper muscle, the soleus muscle, and in a small percentage, the plantaris muscle.
 The triceps surae determines the plantar flexion of the foot and its supination, and with the muscle heads that originate from the femur, it helps to flex the knee.
-It intervenes decisively in the posture of the foot (the sagittal plane) and in walking, running, and jumping.
-While walking, the quadriceps muscle and the gastrocnemius activate, in particular during the first phase of the foot support and the swing phase; in these movements, there is a complete extension of the knee.
+It intervenes decisively in the posture of the foot (the sagittal plane) and walking, running, and jumping.
+While walking, the quadriceps muscle and the gastrocnemius activate, particularly during the first phase of the foot support and the swing phase; in these movements, there is a complete extension of the knee.
 The gastrocnemius intervenes to stop the tibia translation forward while the quadriceps extend the knee.
-The medial head of the gastrocnemius muscle intervenes with greater power in plantar flexion, compared to the lateral head.
+The medial head of the gastrocnemius muscle intervenes with greater power in plantar flexion than the lateral head.
 In a walk without running, it is the soleus muscle that intervenes most in the plantar flexion of the foot.

-The soleus muscle has a fibrous origin from the head and the posterior face of the fibula, from the soleus muscle line of the posterior face of the tibial bone, and the fibrous arch, between the fibula head and the soleus muscle line.
-From these origins, a wide, flattened belly forms, which continues in a large aponeurosis which is directed downward.
+The soleus muscle has a fibrous origin from the head and the posterior face of the fibula, from the soleus muscle line of the posterior face of the tibial bone, and the fibrous arch between the fibula head and the soleus muscle line—a wide, flattened belly forms from these origins, which continues in a large aponeurosis directed downward.
 At the level of the lower third of the leg, it joins the deep fascia of the aponeurosis of the gastrocnemius muscle, constituting the calcaneal ligament.
 The latter reaches the foot and inserts into the tuberosity of the heel; a mucous bursa separates the calcaneal bone and the deep face of the tendon; a second, more superficial bursa lies between the skin and the tendon (subcutaneous calcaneal bursa).
 The soleus muscle is mono-articular and is covered by the twins of the gastrocnemius.
 See Figure 1.

 Blood Supply and Lymphatics